 Several STC programs include an externship or clinical, as part of the academic curriculum.
-Several STC programs include an externship or clinical, as part of the academic curriculum.
 The College does not guarantee or imply a specific site or a specific schedule for the externship or clinical requirement.
+Clinical or externship courses may be conducted during day, evening or weekend hours.

-If students require emergency treatment for illness or injury due to needle punctures, lacerations, or contact with infectious diseases while carrying out their assignments, they will be responsible for payment for any emergency treatment rendered and any and all costs that may result from injury and/or illness.
+If students require emergency treatment for illness or injury due to needle punctures, lacerations, or contact with infectious diseases while carrying out their assignments, they will be responsible for payment for any emergency treatment rendered and all costs that may result from injury and/or illness.
 The College recommends that all students carry personal health/medical insurance.
 If the clinic/externship site requires that the student carry personal health/medical insurance, the student is responsible for the cost of that insurance.